Virtual Heritage Fair Process

 The flexibility reflects how we want the program to be more inclusive and reflect community needs.
 We want Heritage Fairs to fit into the lesson, not have the lesson fit into Heritage Fairs.
 From a practical perspective, we have more space virtually to accommodate small groups and grades on the edge of eligibility, whereas the in-person events are limited by room capacity, food budget, time constraints, etc.

-Yes, as long as the students register and submit their projects by the deadline.
 Teachers are still encouraged to register their classes so that Heritage Saskatchewan can estimate the number of students participating.

 No - all decisions made at each Heritage Fair, including the Virtual Heritage Fair, are final.
 Heritage Saskatchewan must trust the judges’ evaluations, especially as the judges do so remotely.
 Every effort is made to ensure a fair and equitable judging process.